Spinach and Bacon Quiche (Easy, Classic & Perfect for Brunch)

 5

-Spread the spinach and onion mixture evenly over the bottom of the pie crust.
-Sprinkle the chopped bacon over the spinach.
-Then, carefully pour the egg mixture over the filling.
-Evenly distribute the shredded Cheddar cheese on top.
+Layer the spinach and onion mixture over the pie crust, then sprinkle the chopped bacon and shredded cheddar evenly on top.
+Carefully pour the egg mixture over the filling.

 pouring egg mixture